SnowCheetos/GServerManager/README.md

 ## Description

 GServerManager is an interactive command-line interface (CLI) tool for managing multiple `gunicorn` servers.
 It allows users to add, remove, start, stop, restart, monitor, update servers, manage server logs, and handle servers' GitHub settings.
 The tool is built using `Rust`, and is designed to be intuitive and easy to use.
+It also provides event-triggered backups and visualization tools, making it much easier to manage multiple servers on the same machine.

 ## Getting Started